 The Certificate program in Event/Conference Management gives students the opportunity to acquire the skills needed to work in conference/event management at a hotel/conference center, sports arena, or a corporate organization.
 Students will develop an understanding of the hotel/tourism industry and learn how to plan and organize conferences and events.
 The use of meeting software, as well as web and social media applications, will be discussed to provide students with a technical understanding of these industry tools.
 This program is available days and evenings.
 This program is financial aid eligible.
-To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.

 This program is offered during the day, evening and online.